 \section{Abstract}

-We provide an analytical construction of the gluing map for stable affine vortices over the upper half plane with the Lagrangian boundary condition.
-This result is a necessary ingredient in studies of the relation between gauged sigma model and nonlinear sigma model, such as the closed or open quantum Kirwan map.
+We construct a gluing map for stable affine vortices over the upper half plane with the Lagrangian boundary condition at a rigid, regular, codimension one configuration.
+This construction plays an important role in establishing the relation between the gauged linear sigma model and the nonlinear sigma model in the presence of Lagrangian branes.